Hello. I am sorry to hear of your loss, please accept my condolences.

 When somebody files an improper application for a trademark, there are several options for handling.
 The first is usually to make a formal demand that they abandon their application.
 If that doesn't work, then an opposition can be filed during the publication period near the end of their...Read more »

 Hello.
 When you talk about protecting an "idea" that you want to "build," that sounds a bit like you are talking about something that would need a patent, not a trademark.
-Patents can protect ideas, inventions, etc. Trademarks are words, slogans, logos, images, etc. that are used in conjunction...Read more »
+Patents can protect ideas, inventions, etc. Trademarks are words, slogans, logos, images, etc. that are...Read more »

 If you are speaking about a federal trademark registration, you are generally required to wait until you are actually using the mark in commerce before filing for federal registration.
 You CAN file what is called an intent to use application before you actually start using it, but the purpose of...Read more »